2021 Margaret Angus Research Fellowship

-Candidates considering applying for the Fellowship may arrange an interview with Museum staff to discuss possible topics and their proposal prior to submission.
+Candidates considering applying for the Fellowship may arrange an interview with to discuss possible topics and their proposal prior to submission.

 • Senior undergraduate students and recent graduates of Honours Bachelor, Master's or PhD programs in any discipline are preferred.
-The Fellow is expected to reside in the Kingston area for the duration of the Fellowship.
-Interaction with Museum staff is strongly encouraged.
+While the Fellow is not necessarily expected to reside in the Kingston area during the Fellowship, the ability to visit and/or work at the Museum will be considered an asset.

 The goals of the fellowship are: